Queue2109/personalCalendar/README.md

 # personalCalendar
-An app which will help with my personal health and keeping track of everyday activities.
+An app which acts like your personal calendar and can be used to log your period, track your symptoms and keep up with the changes in your body.